Riding Solo Doesn’t Mean Missing Out

 My Top 10 Wellbeing Tips

 Every month in my newsletter, I let my readers into some of my favourite self-care and wellbeing tips.
-Through various features, I’ve also gathered advice from others, some of whom are real-life experts in the health and wellbeing sector.
-This week, I’ve been looking back on the wealth of tips I’ve gathered through my newsletter, and…
+Through various features, I’ve also gathered advice from others.
+Some of these people are real-life experts in the health and wellbeing sector.
+This week, I’ve been looking back on the wealth of wellbeing tips I’ve gathered through my newsletter.

 What is a Sound Bath?